turtlecoin/krang/Readme.md

 Slash-atello Tasks
 - Get the 'Terrform Infrastrucure as a code' working and deploying instances to Digital Ocean and AWS (also install ansible requirements)
+   - Make the code more flexible (better use of variables etc.)
+   - Deploy multiple nodes
+   - Deploy Docker images
+   - Deploy Load Balancer
+   - Wrap in a shell script
 - Create ansible roles for any complex config managment
 - Integrate Docker deployments with funkypenguin (pools, daemons, blockchain explorer etc.)
 - Improve the code's readability, portability and reusablity